Users have come to expect real-time responses from their apps. They want a fast, reliable connection regardless of

 Virtual app and desktop traffic competes with everything else on a network.
 To meet stringent service level agreements (SLAs), network administrators need tools that help prioritize and optimize application and desktop traffic to deliver a great user experience every day.
 HDX traffic prioritization capabilities include:

-HDX caching technology adaptively orchestrates with XenApp and XenDesktop to disable the native ICA compression used for optimizing single-user sessions.
+HDX caching technology adaptively orchestrates with XenApp, XenDesktop, and Citrix Workspace to disable the native ICA compression used for optimizing single-user sessions.
 It then optimizes XenApp and XenDesktop delivery across multiple user sessions by locally caching and de-duplicating transmission of commonly accessed data, including bitmap graphics, files, print jobs and streamed media.
-Branch caching for hosted apps and desktops occurs transparently, requiring no additional configuration or tuning on the NetScaler SD-WAN appliance or the XenApp/XenDesktop server.

 ICA protocol optimizations include TCP flow control, traffic compression and protocol acceleration.

-Improved overall diagnostics with new telemetry functionality is available on virtual desktops to assist with troubleshooting.
-This capability also leverages the Citrix Insight Services platform for centralized management of environmental health along with tight integration to Citrix Technical Support.
+Improved overall diagnostics with new telemetry functionality is available to assist with environment health and troubleshooting.
+This capability also leverages the Citrix Insight Services platform (cis.citrix.com) and Smart Tools (smart.cloud.com) for centralized data collection and insights along with tight integration to Citrix Technical Support.

-Pre-defined HDX policy templates make it easy to ensure that users receive the best possible experience for their connection scenario while also meeting IT objectives.
+Pre-defined HDX policy templates based on use cases make it easy to ensure that users receive the best possible experience for their connection scenario while also meeting IT objectives.
 Templates for high server scalability, bandwidth-constrained WAN users, security and control, and a high-definition experience are included.
+These templates may be customized as required and applied to sessions using a variety of policy filters.

 HDX technologies are the foundation of the Citrix apps and desktop delivery platform, which provides a superior virtual app and desktop solution accessible from any device, over any network and gives end users an application and desktop experience that rivals that of a local PC—even when people are using multimedia, real-time collaboration, USB peripherals and 3D graphics apps over low-bandwidth, high-latency networks.
-With XenApp and XenDesktop and HDX technologies, IT can successfully extend delivery of virtual apps and desktops beyond the corporate HQ to remote, mobile and branch office users.
+With Citrix Workspace, XenApp and XenDesktop and HDX technologies, IT can successfully extend delivery of virtual apps and desktops beyond the corporate HQ to remote, mobile and branch office users — all while maintaining a high level of security and control over corporate data.